CodeKhushal/CodeKhushal/README.md

 - 🤔 I’m looking for help with ...
 -->
 - 🔭 I’m currently working on Java and Android Development.
-- 🌱 I’m currently playing with android studio.
+- 🌱 Currently playing with android studio.
 - :computer: Languages: C, C++, Java
 - 👯 I’m looking to collaborate on Android Apps Development.
 - 📫 How to reach me: https://twitter.com/khushal_25